phoebe-project/phoebe2/README.md

 ### 2.0 release

-* PHOEBE 2.0 is not backwards compatible with PHOEBE 2.0-beta (although the interface has not changed much at all) or with PHOEBE 2.0-alpha (complete rewrite).
-Going forward with incremental releases, this changelog will list any necessary considerations when upgrading to a new version.
+* PHOEBE 2.0 is not backwards compatible with PHOEBE 2.0-beta (although the interface has not changed appreciably) or with PHOEBE 2.0-alpha (substantial rewrite).
+Going forward with incremental releases, every effort will be put into backwards compatibility.
+The changes and important considerations of the new version will be detailed in the ChangeLog.

 * If upgrading from PHOEBE 2.0-beta or PHOEBE 2.0-alpha, it is necessary to do a clean re-install (clear your build and installation directories), as the passband file format has changed and will not automatically reset unless these directories are manually cleared.
 Contact us with any problems.

 QUESTIONS?
 SUGGESTIONS?
 CONCERNS?
 ---------------------------------

 Contact us!
 Issues and feature requests should be submitted directly through GitHub's issue tracker.
-Two mailing lists are dedicated for discussion, either on user level (phoebe-discuss@lists.sourceforge.net) or on the developer level (phoebe-devel@lists.sourceforge.net).
+Two mailing lists are dedicated for discussion, either on user level ([phoebe-discuss@lists.sourceforge.net](mailto:phoebe-discuss@lists.sourceforge.net)) or on the developer level ([phoebe-devel@lists.sourceforge.net](mailto:phoebe-devel@lists.sourceforge.net)).
 We are eager to hear from you, so do not hesitate to contact us!